Shahin-Mjz/HyperSpectral_Remote_Sensing/README.md

 # Hyperspectral Remote Sensing Projects

-- Some of Hyperspectral Remote Sensing Simple Projects by Using Machine Learning Approaches
+- Some of the Hyperspectral Remote Sensing Simple Projects by Using Machine Learning Approaches